worldbank/pip/README.md

 ## Troubleshooting

-In case you `{pip}` is not working correctly, try the following steps in order
+In case `{pip}` is not working correctly, try the following steps in order

 1. Uninstall `{pip}` by typing this
 ```stata